melchr/react-reviews-frontend/README.md

 # SPITE HOUSE V2

-This single page application was built on a Rails API backend [found here](https://github.com/melchr/react-reviews-backend).
+This single page application was built on a Rails API backend [found here](https://github.com/melchr/react-reviews-backend) and a React-Redux frontend.

 Spite House is, simply put, a negative music review website.
 Reviews are created by yours truly, (also using the Faker gem in Rails), and future functionality will include a proper domain (spite-house.com), other user input as well as ability to comment.